NetSparkleUpdater/NetSparkle/README.md

         - `sparkle:version`: machine-readable version number of this update
         - `length`, optional: (not validated) size of the update file in bytes
         - `type`: ignored
-        - `sparkle:signature`: DSA signature of the update file
+        - `sparkle:signature`: DSA/Ed25519 signature of the update file
         - `sparkle:criticalUpdate`, optional: if equal to `true` or `1`, the UI will indicate that this is a critical update
         - `sparkle:os`: Operating system for the app cast item.
 Defaults to Windows if not supplied.
 For Windows, use "win" or "windows"; for macOS, use "macos" or "osx"; for Linux, use "linux".

-By default, you need 2 (DSA) signatures (`SecurityMode.Strict`):
+By default, you need 2 (DSA/Ed25519) signatures (`SecurityMode.Strict`):

 1. One in the enclosure tag for the update file (`sparkle:signature="..."`)
 2. Another on your web server to secure the actual app cast file. **This file must be located at [AppCastURL].signature**.
-In other words, if the app cast URL is http://example.com/awesome-software.xml, you need a valid (DSA) signature for that file at http://example.com/awesome-software.xml.signature.
+In other words, if the app cast URL is http://example.com/awesome-software.xml, you need a valid (DSA/Ed25519) signature for that file at http://example.com/awesome-software.xml.signature.

 _Note:_ the app cast generator tool creates both of these signatures for you when it recreates the appcast.xml file.